 A pacemaker battery usually lasts 4 to 12 years.
-Once or twice per year, you will be asked to visit your caregiver to have a full evaluation of your pacemaker.
-When a battery needs to be replaced, the entire pacemaker is actually replaced so that you can benefit from new circuitry and any new features that have recently been added to pacemakers.
+Once or twice per year, you will be asked to visit your health care provider to have a full evaluation of your pacemaker.
+When a battery needs to be replaced, the entire pacemaker is replaced so that you can benefit from new circuitry and any new features that have been added to pacemakers.
 Most often, this procedure is very simple because the leads are already in place.
-After giving medicine to numb the skin, your health care provider makes a cut to reopen the pocket holding the pacemaker and disconnects the old device from its leads.
-The leads are routinely tested at this time.
-If they are working okay, the new pacemaker may simply be connected to the existing leads.
-If there is any problem with the old lead system, it may be wise to replace the lead system while inserting the new pacemaker.

-There are many things that affect how long a pacemaker battery will last:
+There are many things that affect how long a pacemaker battery will last, including:

-Pacemaker work load.
-If the pacemaker is helping the heart more often, then the battery will not last as long as if the pacemaker does not need to help the heart.
+The pacemaker work load.
+If the pacemaker is helping the heart more often, the battery will not last as long as it would if the pacemaker did not need to help the heart.